Benjamin Kololli: Shimizu S-Pulse

+Basel

+On 26 December 2023, FC Basel announced that they had signed Kololli on a free transfer and that he had signed a two-and-a-half-year contract, which contained an option for another year.

+Sion

+On 27 December 2024, FC Sion announced the signing of Kololli, starting from 1 January 2025.

 International career

 On 30 August 2016, Kololli received a call-up from Kosovo for a 2018 FIFA World Cup qualification match against Finland.
 On 12 November 2016, he made his debut with Kosovo in a 2018 FIFA World Cup qualification against Turkey after being named in the starting line-up.

 Personal life

 Kololli was born in Aigle, Switzerland from Kosovan parents from Lipjan.